Schedule - Lefthand side on desktop

-Q: I see the first weeks of camp start on May 29th, which is Labor Day.
+Q: I see the first weeks of camp start on May 25th, which is Memorial Day.
 Will there be camp that day?

 A: Yes, we will still have camp as normal.
-Please plan on coming to camp on Labor Day if you sign your child up for that week of camp!
+Please plan on coming to camp on the 25th if you sign your child up for that week of camp!

 Q: What are the major cross streets of where the camp will be held so I can plan my commute?